tanyaradzwa20/MarkDown2/index.md

 ***
 ### In this Chapter we will create a simple website using markdown syntax

-1. Create a Heading tag with text describing yourself.
+1. Open your visual studio and craete a file ndex.md for markdown.
+Inside your file create a Heading tag with text describing yourself.
 The code to create a heading tag is below.

 ## Hello world, Tanyaradzwa is my name.
 I am 21 year old lady based in a small town called Harare in Zimbabwe.
 I am a Web Developer at Uncommon.org, learning/working to be a fullstack developer.
 ***